Gemini (1999 film): Documentary

 A behind-the-scenes documentary about the making of Gemini was produced and directed by Takashi Miike.
-The documentary, titled Tsukamoto Shinya ga Ranpo suru, is 17 minutes long.
+The documentary, titled 塚本晋也が乱歩する (Tsukamoto Shinya ga Ranpo suru), is 17 minutes long.

 Release

 Gemini received its official world premiere at the Venice Film Festival in 1999.
 It was released a few days later in Japan on September 15, 1999, where it was distributed by Toho.
 It was shown in the United States on November 5, 2000, at the Hawaii Film Festival.
 It has also received a rerelease by Third Window Films on Blu-ray in 2020.

 Reception

 Variety gave the film a generally favourable review, stating that "this strikingly designed thriller is gripping despite a certain heavy-handedness and the director's customarily chaotic narrative approach."
 The Globe and Mail referred to Gemini as the "Pick of the Day" from its presentation at the Toronto International Film Festival, describing the film as "disconcerting, opaque, energetic, tedious, fascinating and flat-out insane in roughly equal measure" A review in the French film magazine Positif stated that Gemini had an awkward style that would leave viewers unable to get a real sense of fear and that the film had the complexity of a student film or a z-grade series.
 Contrarily, the media site Grimoire of Horror praised the frantic narrative for "absolutely breath taking plot twists, scenes of highly choreographed mayhem, beautifully erotic sequences, in-your-face class divide parables".